Relative tensor products and Koszul duality in monoidal oo-categories: Koszul duality for LM -monoidal pairings

 of \cref{BLMod_construction}.
 Our next goal is to show that the underlying pairings of $\tilde\la_M^\otimes$ are left representable (see \cref{LM52240}).
 We will need the following statement, which is an addendum to~\cite[lem.
 5.2.2.32]{HA}.

-\begin{lem} In the situation and the notation above, assume that $B$ is a trivial algebra, that $\M$ admits realizations of $M$-bar constructions $\otimes$-compatibly, and that $\C$ admits realizations of $A$-bar constructions $\otimes$-compatibly.
-Let
+\begin{lem} In the situation and the notation above, assume that $B$ is a trivial algebra, that $\M$ admits realizations of $M$-bar constructions $\otimes$-compatibly, and that $\C$ admits realizations of $A$-bar constructions $\otimes$-compatibly.\footnote{These assumptions ensure that \cref{w9f2} applies to make $\LMod_M (\M)$ left-tensored over $\operatorname{BMod}_M(\M)$ and similarly for $\LMod_A(\C)$.
+In keeping with the spirit of this article, we impose these assumptions generously, although they may not be strictly necessary for the present lemma.} Let

 be a left adjoint to the forgetful functor.
 Then $F$ carries left universal objects of $\M_\mM$ with respect to the pairing of $\infty$-categories

 to left universal objects of $\LMod_M(\M)$ with respect to the pairing of $\infty$-categories